 The Service defaults to the maximum expected hours of work-related activities per week for the relevant Labour Market regime.
-The maximum expected hours for claimants in the intensive work search regime is 35 hours per week.
+The maximum expected hours for claimants in the Intensive Work Search regime is 35 hours per week.
 However, this can be adjusted to take into account any health condition or caring responsibilities the claimant may have.
 See expected hours.

-On-going contact requirements
+Ongoing contact requirements

-Claimants in the intensive work search regime, including those who have reported a health condition that does not affect their ability to work, are normally required to attend mandatory, face to face work search reviews.
-These are weekly for the first 13 weeks, unless an easement to their requirements applies.
-See Switching off requirements (Easements).
+Claimants in the Intensive Work Search regime, including those who have reported a health condition that does not affect their ability to work, are normally required to attend mandatory face to face work search reviews.
+These are weekly for the first 13 weeks unless an easement to their requirements applies.
+See Switching off requirements (easements) for Labour Market regime interventions.

-In each case what the claimant has accepted in their claimant commitment is reviewed to determine whether it is appropriate to apply easements to tailor the claimant Commitment to meet the claimant's current circumstances.
+In each case, what the claimant has accepted in their Claimant Commitment is reviewed to determine whether it is appropriate to apply easements to tailor the Claimant Commitment to meet the claimant's current circumstances.
 The commitment must be reviewed when the work-related requirements are restarted.
-See Switching off work availability and work search requirements.
+See Switching off work availability and work search activities.

-The weekly work search reviews increase claimant contact frequency allowing any barriers to work, more work or more pay to be identified quickly.
+The weekly Work Search Reviews increase claimant contact frequency allowing any barriers to work, more work or more pay to be identified quickly.
 The weekly reviews allow for frequent checking that claimants are meeting their commitments.

 After the first 13 weeks, 50% of claimants will be seen weekly and 50% fortnightly.
-Whilst this should normally be face to face, the method of contact can be tailored if it meets a claimant's individual circumstances.
+These work search reviews must also be face to face unless an easement applies to their requirements.
+See Switching off requirements (Easements).

-Claimants are required to provide evidence of the work search and work preparation activities they agreed and accepted in their claimant commitment.
+Claimants are required to provide evidence of the work search and work preparation activities they have agreed and accepted in their claimant commitment.